 Two more new releases from our good friends at Deschutes (and many more Deschutes brews in the hopper to write about).
 These two are seasonal-release bottlings that, while fancier than the brewery’s year-round ales, are less complex than some of Deschutes’ more exotic concoctions.
 They are however much easier to track down than those very limited releases (which can vanish from stores in as little as two weeks).

 Deschutes Cinder Cone Red is an (obviously) red ale inspired by the slopes of Mt.
 Bachelor.
 A melange of hops and barleys, it’s a very rounded brew, refreshing but with enough bitterness to create complexity.
 A distinctly orange citrus finish is intriguing but not overly sweet or cloying.
 Definitely a winning example of this style.
-5.4% alcohol.
+5.4% abv.
 A-

-pricing N/A / deschutesbrewery.com
+$NA / deschutesbrewery.com